MertenNor/PixelSoundAlert/README.md

 └── PixelSoundAlert.spec   # PyInstaller configuration
 ```

-## How It Works

-1. The application continuously monitors specified screen pixels at a high frequency (50ms intervals)
-2. It compares the current pixel color with the stored baseline color
-3. When the color difference exceeds the threshold, it triggers the sound
-4. If conditional logic is enabled, it also checks that Pixel B matches the condition color
-5. The sound plays once per color change event (won't repeat until color returns to baseline)

 ## Troubleshooting

 - **Sound not playing**: Ensure the sound file path is valid and the file format is supported (WAV/MP3)
 - **Color not detected**: Try adjusting the threshold value - lower values are more sensitive
 - **Application not responding**: Check that all required fields are filled (coordinates, baseline, sound file)
 - **Build errors**: Ensure PyInstaller is installed: `pip install pyinstaller`

-## License

-[Add your license here]

 ## Contributing